botblock/BLAPI/README.md

 # BLAPI
-BLAPI is a package to handle posting your discord stats to botlists.<br>
+BLAPI is a package to handle posting your discord bot stats to botlists.<br>
-It's intended to be used with discord.js, though you can also manually input stats and let them be posted.
+It's intended to be used with discord.js, though you can also manually post your stats.<br>
+The commands adjust to fit your needs, automatically turning off use of the metalist API if your post rate would be more than their ratelimit allows.<br>
+You can also always request to not use their API in the manual post, if you desire so for any reason.
 # Installation
-`npm install axios` to install axios <br>
-`npm install blapi` to install BLAPI <br>
+`npm i blapi` to install BLAPI <br>
 <br>
+The list of all supported bot lists and their respective names for the apiKeys object are listed [here](https://themetalist.org/api/docs)
+<br><br>
 Use it with discord.js:

 ```js